opensourceelectrical/switching-strategies-for-power-electronics/README.md

 Each folder contains simulations for a chapter.
 Within each folder, every simulation has a separate folder.

+To start using the programs, install the Python packages needed.
+First install Anaconda Python.
+Then create an environment: conda create --name <env_name>
+Activate the environment:
+conda active <env_name>
+Within the root directory, install the dependencies: conda install --file requirements.txt

 The simulations can be run using the free and open source circuit simulation Python Power Electronics.
 Check out the homepage of the project: <br />
 http://www.pythonpowerelectronics.com/ <br />
 To download the latest version of the circuit simulator: <br />
 http://www.pythonpowerelectronics.com/?page=softwaredownloads <br />